Starting a blog is the best way to share your ideas and expertise online.

 I’ll guide you through everything with images, so you get your blog started today.

-Lot of people have already used the WebsiteSetup.org instructions to start their own websites and blogs, so I’ve probably answered every question you might have here (my inbox has 8700 emails)
+Lot of people have already used the WebsiteSetup.org instructions to create a website, so I’ve probably answered every question you might have here (my inbox has 8700 emails)

 But if you get stuck with anything, feel free to contact me, and I’ll help.